floz-anonymous/AbDo-CTRG/README.md

-# AbDo-CTRG
+# AbDo-CTRG: A Dataset and Baseline for Abdominal CT Report Generation
-AbDo-CT Dataset: We will release upon acceptance
+- AbDo-CT Dataset: We will release upon acceptance

-AbDo-RG: We will upload soon.
+- AbDo-RG Baseline: We will upload soon.